ben-xD/dotfiles-macos/.config/dotfiles/README.md

 Tmux config (`~/.tmux.conf`) is managed manually with TPM, not through home-manager's `programs.tmux`.
 Using `programs.tmux` requires a full Nix rebuild on every config change, which is too slow for iterating on tmux settings.
 These files are still version-controlled via the bare git repo (`cf` alias).

+## Gotchas

+- If a single Homebrew cask fails to install, `darwin-rebuild switch` aborts before home-manager activation finishes.
+This leaves symlinks like `~/.zshrc` pointing at a garbage-collected nix store path (broken shell).
+Fix: resolve the failing cask and re-run the rebuild command.

 ## Useful commands

 - rebuild flake: `sudo NIX_DARWIN_HOST="$(hostname -s)" NIX_DARWIN_USER="$(whoami)" darwin-rebuild switch --flake ~/.config/dotfiles --impure`